Ada-Developers-Academy/cs-fun-interview-practice/05/implement-network-delay.checkpoint.md

 * title: Network Delay Time
 * points: 3
 ### !question
-For this exercise, create a function `network_delay_time` which takes in a list of travel times, `times`, as directed edges `times[i] = (uᵢ, vᵢ, wᵢ)` where `uᵢ` is the source node, `vᵢ` is the target node, and `wᵢ` is the time it takes for a signal to travel from the source node to the target node, `n`, the total number of nodes in the graph, and `source`, the node from which a signal is being sent.
+For this exercise, create a function `network_delay_time` which accepts the following parameters:
+- A list of travel times, `times`.
+Each element of `times` represents a directed edge `times[i] = (uᵢ, vᵢ, wᵢ)` where `uᵢ` is the source node, `vᵢ` is the target node, and `wᵢ` is the time it takes for a signal to travel from the source node to the target node
+- The total number of nodes in the graph, `n`
+- The node from which a signal is being sent, `source`

 The nodes in the graph are labeled from `1` to `n`.

-Return the **minimum** time it takes for all of the nodes to receive the signal from the `source` node.
+Return the **minimum** time it takes for **all** of the nodes in the graph to receive the signal from the `source` node.
 If it is not possible for all of the nodes to receive the signal, return `-1`.

 **Example 1**
 <br>